sothyrachan/Kanban_Task_Board/src/README.md

 #### `saveTasksToStorage(data)`

-* Saves your task list to the browser using `localStorage`.
+* Uses `JSON.stringify()` to convert the task array to a string.
+* Stores it using `localStorage.setItem()` under the key "data".

 #### `getTaskElementHTML(task)`

+* Returns a template literal containing HTML markup.
-* Returns the HTML layout of a task, including its title, description, status, priority, and action buttons.
+* Displays task title, description, status, and priority.
+* Adds Edit and Delete buttons with class names used for event binding.

 ---